JonR45/Predicting-the-Price-of-a-Used-Car/README.md

 ![Price transformed scatter plot](https://github.com/JonR45/Predicting-the-Price-of-a-Used-Car/blob/master/Images/Log%20Price%20scatter%20(price%20transformed).png)

-2. Year was too correlated with other variables (Multicollinearity existed) and thus the 'Year' variable was dropped.
+2. Year was too highly correlated with other variables (Multicollinearity existed) and thus the 'Year' variable was dropped.

 ### Create Dummy Variables
 I created dummy variables so that categorical variables could be included in the regression.